tbergman/react-input-tags/README.md

 ### Dev
 - [ ] watchify, browserify hot module reload, dev server
-- [ ] continuous integration with tests with Jenkins
+- [ ] continuous deployment when push to github master and tests pass, publish npm module
-- [ ] demo website using github pages
+- [ ] on deploy, update the demo website using github pages